turbot/steampipe-docs/docs/cloud/integrations/heidisql.md

 <img src="/images/docs/cloud/heidisql-database-explorer.png" />
 </div>

 Here we select the `hackernews_top` table.
 HeidiSQL displays the table's schema and previews the returned data.
-You can drag the columns to re-arrange the data and also save it to CSV, HTML, XML, LaTeX, Wiki markup or PHP files.
+You can drag the columns to rearrange the data, then save to CSV, HTML, XML, LaTeX, Wiki markup or PHP.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/heidisql-hackernewstop-datapreview.png" />